allthingsclowd/IoTDemoPicoW/README.md

 ![Pico Bootloader Mode](https://raw.githubusercontent.com/allthingsclowd/IoTDemoPicoW/grazzer/images/UF2Pico.png)

 Simply drag (copy) the `picow_blink.uf2` file onto the root of the RPI-RP2 drive and magic happens - the Pico_W loads the new program, disconnects from the MacBook (RPI-RP2 disappears from the attached drives), resets and runs the newly loaded program.
-If it has been successful you should see the onboard flashing as follows
+If it has been successful you should see the onboard LED flashing as follows

 ![flashing gif](https://raw.githubusercontent.com/allthingsclowd/IoTDemoPicoW/grazzer/images/picow_blink.gif)